brylevkirill/notes/Knowledge Representation and Reasoning.md

   - <http://github.com/jacobandreas/nmn2>

-#### Andreas, Rohrbach, Darrell, Klein ["Learning to Compose Neural Networks for Question Answering"](http://arxiv.org/abs/1601.01705)  (query semantic parsing + entity embedding, Dynamic Neural Model Network)
+#### Andreas, Rohrbach, Darrell, Klein - ["Learning to Compose Neural Networks for Question Answering"](http://arxiv.org/abs/1601.01705)  (query semantic parsing + entity embedding, Dynamic Neural Model Network)
 >	"We describe a question answering model that applies to both images and structured knowledge bases.
 The model uses natural language strings to automatically assemble neural networks from a collection of composable modules.
 Parameters for these modules are learned jointly with network-assembly parameters via reinforcement learning, with only (world, question, answer) triples as supervision.
 Our approach, which we term a dynamic neural model network, achieves state-of-the-art results on benchmark datasets in both visual and structured domains."

   - <https://youtube.com/watch?v=gDXD3hYfBW8> (Andreas)
   - <http://blog.jacobandreas.net/programming-with-nns.html>
   - <http://github.com/jacobandreas/nmn2>

+#### Hu, Andreas, Rohrbach, Darrell, Saenko - ["Learning to Reason: End-to-End Module Networks for Visual Question Answering"](https://arxiv.org/abs/1704.05526)
+>	"Natural language questions are inherently compositional, and many are most easily answered by reasoning about their decomposition into modular sub-problems.
+For example, to answer "is there an equal number of balls and boxes?" we can look for balls, look for boxes, count them, and compare the results.
+The recently proposed Neural Module Network (NMN) architecture implements this approach to question answering by parsing questions into linguistic substructures and assembling question-specific deep networks from smaller modules that each solve one subtask.
+However, existing NMN implementations rely on brittle off-the-shelf parsers, and are restricted to the module configurations proposed by these parsers rather than learning them from data.
+In this paper, we propose End-to-End Module Networks (N2NMNs), which learn to reason by directly predicting instance-specific network layouts without the aid of a parser.
+Our model learns to generate network structures (by imitating expert demonstrations) while simultaneously learning network parameters (using the downstream task loss).
+Experimental results on the new CLEVR dataset targeted at compositional question answering show that N2NMNs achieve an error reduction of nearly 50% relative to state-of-the-art attentional approaches, while discovering interpretable network architectures specialized for each question."

 #### Guu, Miller, Liang - ["Traversing Knowledge Graphs in Vector Space"](http://arxiv.org/abs/1506.01094)  (entity embedding)